tnguy25/Project-4/README.md

 For this project, we will use the following technologies and tools:
 - Python with Scikit-learn for machine learning analysis.
 - Python Pandas for data manipulation.
-- Python Matplotlib and Plotly for data visualization.
+- Python Matplotlib for data visualization.
 - HTML/CSS/Bootstrap for creating a user-friendly dashboard.
 - SQL Database for storing and retrieving data.
 - GitHub for version control and collaboration.